 How Does it Work?

-Cipherise provides authentication on a user’s phone, so they can take control of their credentials.
-With the Cipherise app, both digital a physical systems can be accessed.
+Cipherise provides consistent and simple interactions utilising a user’s mobile phone, allowing them to take control and verify their service providers.
+With the Cipherise app (or a Powered by Cipherise integration into your own app), both digital and physical systems can be accessed.

 This is simple process to the user, but behind the scenes there is more going on:

 User scans QR code and lets the Service Provider know they want a session

 The Service Provider asks the Cipherise Server to validate whether or not the user is authentic

 The Cipherise Server asks the user to authenticate on their Cipherise App

 The Cipherise Server verifies the user then notifies the Service Provider, who then gives the user a session